ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 1. When asked *Should the FC values now be copied to the 25_quicktune_results.param file?* select `No`.
 1. Close *ArduPilot Methodic Configurator*

-Perform the flight and afterwords:
+Perform the flight and afterward:

 1. Connect the flight controller to the PC
 1. On *ArduPilot Methodic Configurator* select `25_quicktune_results.param` on the *Current intermediate parameter file:* Combobox.